jp/ambari/README.md

 Requirements
 ------------
 Supports all OS distributions and versions supported by Ambari.
-Supports Ambari versions `1.7` and `2.0`-`2.2.1`.
+Supports Ambari versions `1.7` through `2.4`.

 - RHEL, CentOS, and Oracle Linux 5, 6, and 7.
 - Suse 11